Tips Bulletin

 Soak the cleaning cloth in the solution then wring it out thoroughly.
 Avoid leaving too much water in the cleaning cloth, or it might make its way into your television and ruin it.

-The liquid dish soap breaks down the oils in the grime left behind on your TV screen, making it easier for you to wipe away greasy residue.
+The liquid dish soap breaks down the oils in the grime left behind on your TV screen, making it easier to get sticker residue off a laptop screen.
 Afterward, dry your TV screen using a dry cloth of the same variety used to clean it.

 How to Clean a TV Screen Using a Vinegar and Water Solution